smohsensh/blackbox-websocket-exporter/README.md

-WEBSOCKET_EXPORTER_MESSAGE | Optional message to send after connection established WEBSOCKET_EXPORTER_EXPECTED_MESSAGE | Optional message to expect to be received from server after connection WEBSOCKET_EXPORTER_MATCH_TYPE | How to match expected message (either `contains` or `exact`) WEBSOCKET_EXPORTER_TIMEOUT | How long to wait for the connection to be established WEBSOCKET_EXPORTER_LISTEN_ADDR | What address to listen (defaults `0.0.0.0`) WEBSOCKET_EXPORTER_LISTEN_PORT | What port to listen (defaults `9896`)
+WEBSOCKET_EXPORTER_MESSAGE | Optional message to send after connection established WEBSOCKET_EXPORTER_EXPECTED_MESSAGE | Optional message to expect to be received from server after connection WEBSOCKET_EXPORTER_MATCH_TYPE | How to match expected message (either `contains` or `exact`) WEBSOCKET_EXPORTER_TIMEOUT | How long to wait for the connection to be established in seconds (default: 10) WEBSOCKET_EXPORTER_LISTEN_ADDR | What address to listen (defaults `0.0.0.0`) WEBSOCKET_EXPORTER_LISTEN_PORT | What port to listen (defaults `9896`)